Waterloo, Quebec

 Waterloo (2021 population 4,920) is a city in the Canadian province of Quebec.
 It is included in La Haute-Yamaska Regional County Municipality, in the administrative area of Estrie.
-Completely encircled by the township of Shefford, this residential city is located within the Eastern Townships, about ninety kilometers east of Montreal.
+Completely encircled by the township of Shefford, this residential city is located within the Eastern Townships, about ninety kilometres east of Montreal.

 History

 The town was first settled in 1793 by Ezekiel Lewis, an English Loyalist supporter who was originally from Marlborough, New Hampshire.
 He named his location Lewis Falls and after 9 years, Captain Lewis sold his lot and moved a short distance away.
 The land was purchased by William Lamoure, a merchant from St-Armand who then sold it to Lazare Letourneau who in turn sold it to Hezekiah Robinson in 1822.
 Robinson immediately renamed Lewis Falls to Waterloo after the famous battle in which Napoleon Bonaparte was defeated.
 The name Waterloo was suggested by his father-in-law, Judge Knowlton.
 Hezekiah Robinson built "The Old Stone Store" in 1829 at the corner of Main Street and Ellis.He donated the land for the first Church of England built in 1843 and his widow donated Robinson Park in 1868 plus the land for the French school.
 In 1843, Waterloo became the county seat replacing Frost Village.

 In 1861, Asa Belnap Foster, a prominent Canadian railway builder and politician, brought the railroad to Waterloo which helped expand the village to a thriving town.
 Its population increased from 200 in 1857 to 1500 in 1867.
 Foster developed the south end of the town where the railway station was located and connected the old village to it by constructing Foster Street, at his own expense, which still exists today as Waterloo's main street.
 A. B Foster also donated the land for all the churches in town plus the local high school.
 Additionally, Foster also rebuilt Lewis Bridge at his own expense when the bridge fell into disrepair.
 In 1864 Colonel Foster built Maplewood, a beautiful estate on Clark Hill.
 When Waterloo was incorporated in 1867, A.B.
 Foster was elected its first mayor.